 - schistosomiasis

-You can get vaccinated against some water and foodborne infectious diseases, including hepatitis A, typhoid and cholera.
+There are vaccines for some water and food-borne infectious diseases, including hepatitis A, typhoid and cholera.

-- avoid drinking, or using tap water to clean your teeth
+- drinking tap water or using it to clean your teeth

-- avoid ice cubes, some restaurants may use water straight from the tap
+- drinks with ice cubes.
+Some restaurants may use water straight from the tap

-- avoid uncooked and under cooked food, or food that may have been left sitting for a while
+- uncooked and undercooked food or food that has been left sitting for a while

-- avoid contact with water or soil that may be contaminated with urine or stools
+- contact with water or soil that may be contaminated with sewerage

-- in some places you may need to avoid swimming or wading in any fresh water
+- in some places, swimming or wading in any fresh water.

-For more information, see healthdirect's travel health advice and the Better Health Channel's advice on food safety while travelling.
+For more information, see the Better Health Channel's advice on food safety while travelling.

 Contact, droplet and airborne diseases